 This hardship has unfortunately given the town somewhat of a dark legacy.

-On the way from the car to the kabuki stage, we came across a small shrine on the left.
-This shrine is unique in that it is covered in scissors.
-Rusty scissors, children’s scissors, new scissors, scissors wrapped in wire, scissors wrapped in cord.
+On the way to the stage, we came across a small shrine on the left, which was packed with scissors; rusty scissors, children’s scissors, new scissors, scissors wrapped in wire, scissors wrapped in cord.

 If you want to move on from a bad relationship, you can bring old, rusty scissors here.
 Bringing new scissors, however, will bring Ishibotoke of Banba’s support for the new relationship you are hoping for!

 The stage is breathtaking, and I was also sort of taken about by the seating arrangement.
 It reminded me of going to see a play in Cornwall’s Minack theatre when I was young.

 I would love to come back during the evening and see a candle-lit performance here in the future.
 There can’t be many things more magical than that.

 The long winters and relatively low population of Hinoemata town has meant that it has an incredibly rich and fascinating history if you just try and scratch a little below the surface.

 As well as its delicious pickles, the epic treks you can do in nearby Oze National Park and its ski slopes in the winter, its history makes this town worthy of a visit during a trip to the prefecture.
 If you time your trip well, you may even get to watch one of the town’s legendary kabuki performances.

 Hinoemata is most easily reached by car, as public transport is rather scarce.

 - Click here to learn more about how to incorporate Hinoemata Town into a visit to Fukushima Prefecture!